mnapoli/mnapoli.fr/source/_posts/2014-09-21-decoupling-packages.md

 Now the last option is to go a step beyond and try to make the interfaces "**standard**".
 By that I mean that the same interface would be used by many packages, and implemented by many others.

 The good example for this is obviously **logging**.
 There used to be a numerous amount of different logger libraries for PHP.
-Then the PHP-FIG group worked to produce PSR-3, the logger standard.
+Then the [PHP-FIG](http://www.php-fig.org/) group worked to produce [PSR-3](https://github.com/php-fig/log), the logger standard.

 Today, many logging packages implement the `Psr\Log\LoggerInterface`, and most modern frameworks type-hint against that interface instead of specific implementations.
 That means that users can choose any PSR-3 compliant logger and have their framework use it.

 Needless to say that this is an ideal situation: **no coupling, no effort**!
 But logging was kind of an easy topic.
 It's very hard to come up with standards for all the other components that need interfaces, mainly because implementations often differ a lot.

-The PHP-FIG has been working for a few years on a Cache and an HTTP message PSR, and hopefully they will be released sometime.
+The [PHP-FIG](http://www.php-fig.org/) has been working for a few years on a Cache and an HTTP message PSR, and hopefully they will be released sometime.
 In the meantime, the [container-interop project](https://github.com/container-interop/container-interop) aims at providing interfaces to standardize the usage of dependency injection containers.

 ## Conclusion

 OK, there's not much left to add here, if you have any reaction about this I'd be happy to hear it.
 If I got anything wrong, I'd be happy to correct it.

-I would like to finish on an idea that was suggested about a year ago on the PHP internals mailing list: "**weak interfaces**".
+I would like to finish on an idea that was suggested about a year ago on the PHP internals mailing list: "**dynamic interface checking**".
 Those are interfaces that define a behavior, but **that do not need to be implemented by classes**.
 It mixes the principle of static-typing with duck-typing:

 > If it quacks like a duck, and walks like a duck, then it's a duck.